mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

-Concepts of agency are explored in more depth in chapter three, however a brief definition of agency in relation to informal education and this study is useful to ground the findings of the literature review.
+A definition of agency in relation to informal education and this study is useful to ground the findings of the literature review.

 Concepts of facilitating the development of agency in education have diverse threads [@matusov_mapping_2016].
 These include: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; and authorial agency which involves agentic changes to the learning environment.